reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 <Note>

 Some Effects don't return a cleanup function at all.
-[More often than not,](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development) you'll want to return one--but if you don't, React will behave as if you returned an empty cleanup function that doesn't do anything.
+[More often than not,](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development) you'll want to return one--but if you don't, React will behave as if you returned an empty cleanup function.

 </Note>